q0rban/drupal-chargify/README.txt

 Chargify Module

-This module creates Chargify database tables and views implementations for your Chargify subscriptions, products, and customers.
+This module creates Chargify database tables and views implementations for your Chargify subscriptions and customers.